raehart/Brigette-Eckert.github.io/README.md

   Search Engine Optimzation
   Using polymer themes
   Praticed using angular
-  Praticed using responsive desgin
+  Praticed using responsive design

 #Future features/To-Do:

   Add more projects as I finish them
-  Add github repo to apps page
+  Convert from CSS to SASS
+  Remove middle page?